What is a Fully Diluted Valuation (FDV)?

 Conclusion – Risks of Relying on FDV in Crypto

-FDV measurements contribute important information in crypto assessment however evaluators must consider additional data to avoid incorrect conclusions.
+FDV measurements contribute important information in crypto assessment; however, evaluators must consider additional data to avoid incorrect conclusions.
 Investors who want to make decisions about cryptocurrency need to analyze tokenomic principles along with market variables and assets before determining their investments.
 A proper evaluation of FDV must combine analyses of circulating supply together with market capitalization for investors to make educated cryptocurrency choices.